famliy-screen-time/familyscreentime.ca/_posts/2020-06-21-no-screens-before-age-2-is-it-possible.md

 In this 2020 journal article, a a recent UBC PhD graduate and mother documented her struggle with the "no screen" recommendation during her child's first 18 months of life.
 This article presents a very unique angle on the issue in that it combines a researcher's perspective with the lived experiences of a parent to a young child.

 If you have 22 pages worth of time to spare, [you can read the full article here](https://journals-sagepub-com.ezproxy.library.ubc.ca/doi/10.1177/1468798420926623).
 If not, here is a short summary of some of the article's most interesting points.

+The main takeaway here is: if you are having trouble as a parent trying to reconcile -????-  you are not alone!